sylvain-meunier/stageL3/Rapport/rapport.typ

 == Towards a quantified approach <quanti>

-The previous model suppose the existence of an oracle, more or less correct in its predictions, that is actually a (partial) transcriber.
+The previous model supposes the existence of an oracle, more or less correct in its predictions, that is actually a (partial) transcriber.
 In this section, we will focus on this transcribing part, by extending @romero-garcia_model_2022 model with the previous formalism.
 In fact, we extend the previous approach by considering the estimator as our central model and then extracting tempo values rather than the opposite.

 Let $n in NN^*$ and $D subset (R^+)^n$ be a set of some durations of real time events. #cite(<romero-garcia_model_2022>, form: "normal") defined the continuous function $epsilon_D$ as :
 $ epsilon_D : a |-> max_(d in D) min_(m in ZZ) thick |d - m a| $
 This function is called the _transcription error_, and can be interpretated as maximum error (in real time unit) between all real events $d in D$ and theorical real duration of $m a$, where $m$ is a symbolic notation expressed in arbitrary symbolic unit, and $a$ a real time value corresponding to a @tatum at a given tempo.
 We proove in @gonzalo_spectre that the set of all local maxima of $epsilon_D$, except those that also are minima, is : #nb_eq($M_D &= {d / (k+1/2), d in D, k in NN}\ &= limits(union.big)_(d in D) {d/(k+1/2), k in NN}$) <local_maxima>
-In fact, each of these local maxima corresponds to a change of the $m$ giving the minimum in the expression of $epsilon_D$, hence the following result : in-between two such successive local maxima, the quantification remains the same, ie :
+In fact, each of these local maxima corresponds to a change of the $m$ giving the minimum in the expression of $epsilon_D$, hence the following result : in-between two such successive local maxima, the quantification remains the same, i.e.,
 #proposition[Let $m_1, m_2$ be two successive local maxima of $epsilon_D$, $a_1 in ]m_1, m_2[, a_2 in [m_1, m_2], d in D$ and $m in ZZ$.\ Then $m in display(argmin_(k in ZZ)) |d - k a_1| => m in display(argmin_(k in ZZ)) |d - k a_2|$.] <same_quantification>

 With this property, we can then choose to consider only local minima of $epsilon_D$ as in #cite(<romero-garcia_model_2022>, form: "normal"), since there is exactly one local minima in-between two such successive local maxima, and choosing any other value in this range would result in the exact same transcription, with a higher error by definition of a local maxima (that is global on the considered interval).
 The correctness of the following algorithm to find all local minima within a given interval is proven in @gonzalo_spectre.